pantheon-systems/documentation/source/content/composer.md

 tags: [composer, workflow, updates, webops]
 ---

-[<dfn id="composer">Composer</dfn>](https://getcomposer.org/doc/01-basic-usage.md) is a PHP dependency manager that provides an alternative, more modern way to manage the external code used by a WordPress or Drupal site.
+[<dfn id="composer">Composer</dfn>](https://getcomposer.org/doc/01-basic-usage.md) is a widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external code used by a WordPress or Drupal site.

 At its primary level, Composer needs: